 Among women not infected with HIV-1, maternal morbidity and mortality are greater after cesarean than after vaginal delivery.
-Complications, especially postpartum infections, are approximately five to seven times more common after cesarean section performed after labor or membrane rupture compared with vaginal delivery [167, 168].
-Complications after scheduled cesarean delivery are more common than with vaginal delivery but less than with urgent cesarean delivery [169-173].
+Complications, especially postpartum infections, are approximately five to seven times more common after cesarean delivery, performed after labor or membrane rupture compared with vaginal delivery [172, 173].
+Complications after scheduled cesarean delivery are more common than with vaginal delivery, but less than with urgent cesarean delivery [174-178].
 Factors that increase the risk of postoperative complications include low socioeconomic status, genital infections, obesity or malnutrition, smoking, and prolonged labor or membrane rupture.

-In the European mode of delivery randomized trial among HIV-1 infected pregnant women, no major complications occurred in either the cesarean or vaginal delivery group [159].
-However, postpartum fever occurred in two (1.1%) of 183 women who delivered vaginally and 15 (6.7%) of 225 who delivered by cesarean section (p = 0.002).
-Substantial post-partum bleeding and anemia occurred at similar rates in the two groups.
-Among the 497 women enrolled in PACTG 185, only endometritis, wound infection, and pneumonia were increased among women delivered by scheduled or urgent cesarean section, compared with vaginal delivery [174].
+Several studies have compared the rate of postpartum complications between HIV-infected women delivering vaginally or by cesarean.
+In the European mode of delivery randomized trial among HIV-1 infected pregnant women, no major complications occurred in either the cesarean or vaginal delivery group [166].
+However, postpartum fever occurred in two (1.1%) of 183 women who delivered vaginally and 15 (6.7%) of 225 who delivered by cesarean delivery (p = 0.002).
+Substantial postpartum bleeding and anemia occurred at similar rates in the two groups.
+Among the 497 women enrolled in PACTG 185, only endometritis, wound infection, and pneumonia were increased among women delivered by scheduled or urgent cesarean delivery compared with vaginal delivery [179].
 Complication rates were within the range previously reported for similar general obstetric populations.
-Finally, an analysis of nearly 1,200 women enrolled in WITS demonstrated increased rate of postpartum fever without documented source of infection among women undergoing elective cesarean delivery compared with spontaneous vaginal delivery, but hemorrhage, severe anemia, endometritis or urinary tract infections were not increased [175].
-In the latter two studies, cesarean deliveries before onset of labor and ruptured membranes were done for obstetric indications such as previous cesarean section or severe preeclampsia and not for prevention of HIV-1 transmission, possibly resulting in higher complication rates than might be observed for scheduled cesarean section performed solely to reduce perinatal transmission.

-In a more recent study including a cohort of HIV-1 infected women with a larger proportion of women under-going scheduled cesarean delivery specifically for prevention of HIV-1 transmission, fever was increased after cesarean compared with vaginal delivery [176].
-In a multivariate analysis adjusted for maternal CD4+ count and antepartum hemorrhage, the relative risk of any postpartum complication was 1.85 (95% CI = 1.00-3.39) after elective cesarean delivery and 4.17 (95% CI = 2.32-7.49) after emergency cesarean delivery, compared with that for women delivering vaginally.
-Febrile morbidity was increased among women with low CD4+ counts, which was consistent with findings in previous studies [177, 178].
+An analysis of nearly 1,200 women enrolled in WITS demonstrated increased rate of postpartum fever without documented source of infection among women undergoing elective cesarean delivery compared with spontaneous vaginal delivery, but hemorrhage, severe anemia, endometritis, and urinary tract infections were not increased [180].
+In the latter two studies, cesarean deliveries before onset of labor and ruptured membranes were done for obstetric indications such as previous cesarean delivery or severe pre-eclampsia and not for prevention of HIV-1 transmission, possibly resulting in higher complication rates than might be observed for scheduled cesarean delivery performed solely to reduce perinatal transmission.
+In a more recent study including a cohort of HIV-1 infected women with a larger proportion of women undergoing scheduled cesarean delivery specifically for prevention of HIV-1 transmission, fever was increased after cesarean when compared with vaginal delivery [181].
+In a multivariate analysis adjusted for maternal CD4+ count and antepartum hemorrhage, the relative risk of any postpartum complication was 1.85 (95% CI = 1.00- 3.39) after elective cesarean delivery and 4.17 (95% CI = 2.32 - 7.49) after emergency cesarean delivery, compared with that for women delivering vaginally.
+Febrile morbidity was increased among women with low CD4+ cell counts.